jeffreyscarpenter/cassandra-guide/docs/index.md

 - Recommend to change from 256 vnodes to lower number
 - Recommend to put Java settings into `jvm.options` file instead of `cassandra-env.sh`
 - Recommend to put commit log into separate disk if possible
+- Remind people a lot of log messages (including flush and compaction) are now in debug.log, separate from system.log

 ## Chapter 8 - Clients
 - Rework the Clients chapter to provide the common overview of statements, connection